-We consider a fixed-position receiver (e.g. a base station of a given user) and a number of randomly located interfering transmitters (interferers, e.g. mobile units of other users) of the same power P_t^{1} .
-Only the network-scale fading is taken into account in this section, assuming that $g_l = g_s = 1$ (this assumption is relaxed in section IV).
-For simplicity, we also assume that the Tx and Rx antennas are isotropic (this assumption is relaxed in section V), and consider the interfering signals at the receiver input.
+We consider a fixed-position receptor and a number of randomly located interfering transmitters (interferers, e.g. mobile units of other users) of the same power $P_t$ (following the framework in [7]-[10], this can also be generalized to the case of unequal Tx powers).
+Only the network-scale fading is taken into account in this section, assuming that $g_l = g_s = 1$ (this assumption is relaxed in section 4).
+For simplicity, we also assume that the Tx and Rx antennas are isotropic (this assumption is relaxed below), and consider the interfering signals at the receiver input.